sydroconsult/QTalsim/_sources/doc_subbasin_preprocessing.rst.txt

 Sub-basins preprocessing
 ========================

    The third core functionality allows you to pre-process a sub-basins layer.
 It calculates the highest and lowest points within the sub-basins, the area and average impermeable area (optional) per sub-basin, and the longest flow path for each sub-basin.
 Output includes a line layer containing the longest flow paths, a sub-basins layer (and Geopackage) containing the sub-basins with all calculated parameters and an .EZG-ASCII file, which can be used as `input to Talsim <https://www.talsim.de/docs/index.php?title=EZG-Datei>`__ (optional).
-Please note that to use this functionality, SAGA GIS and WhiteboxTools must be installed.
+Please note that to use this functionality the QGIS-Plugin WhiteboxTools must be installed.

 Prerequisites
 ^^^^^^^^^^^^^